 You may have heard it said, “Avoid any food with an ingredient list that has more than 5 ingredients”.
 While there may be some truth in this in a general sense, it doesn’t always apply.
 There are plenty of 5-ingredient foods that I would stay away from.
 For example, Smuckers Apple Jelly has only 5 ingredients: apple juice, high fructose corn syrup, corn syrup, fruit pectin, citric acid.

-It would be silly to think this was a healthier option than this all natural, no added sugar fruit and nut medley.
+It would be silly to think this was a healthier option than this trail mix with 9 ingredients.

 It has also been suggested to avoid any products with ingredient lists containing words you can’t pronounce.
 While it is a good policy to avoid chemicals and additives – which are usually listed by long, unpronounceable names – just because you don’t know what an ingredient is doesn’t mean it isn’t healthy.
 Ever had Rambutan, Cupuacu, adzuki beans, tahini, or Komatsuna ?
 These are all healthy ingredients – just not commonly heard of and maybe not so easy to pronounce. : )